 3 Moore (2001) has argued that poverty can also be transmitted through "public" spheres of community, market and state.
 Since this paper aims to provide both a conceptual framework and empirical evidence, its focus is on the family, since the bulk of empirical evidence deals with familial transfers.

-wealth from one generation to the next can be blocked at any point by a multitude of factors and unexpected events, especially if they take place at vulnerable periods of the child's development.
+of factors and unexpected events, especially if they take place at vulnerable periods of the child's development.

 This section outlines a basic analytical framework for understanding intergenerational transfers to children.
 Four building blocks underlie this approach: